 Worldwide, the majority of marine and freshwater fishes are expected to face the impacts of climate change (Comte et al., 2013; Hollowed et al., 2013; Morrongiello et al., 2011; Perry et al., 2005), which are predicted to alter community diversity (Buisson et al., 2013), affect physiology and growth (Genner et al., 2010), and disrupt global food security (Rice and Garcia, 2011).
 While both marine and freshwater fishes are vulnerable to climate stressors, anadromous fish populations may be particularly at risk due to their exposure to variable conditions in both freshwater and marine environments (Beamish et al., 2010; Jonsson and Jonsson, 2009; Miles et al., 2000).
 In certain regions, such as the west coast of North America, anadromous fishes have experienced negative impacts from human activities for over a century, including the effects of hydropower systems, habitat loss through development, harvest, and hatcheries.
 Introducing additional stressors through a warming climate has the potential to further jeopardize many of these ecologically, economically, and culturally important species.

-Monitoring population changes over time and understanding responses to environmental change necessitate, long-term monitoring efforts (Lindenmayer et al., 2022; Magurran et al., 2010).
+Monitoring population changes and understanding responses to environmental change require long-term monitoring efforts (Lindenmayer et al., 2022; Magurran et al., 2010).
 In addition to sampling biological variables of interest, survey efforts often gather data on habitats or local environments to elucidate mechanistic drivers of change.
 However, increasing costs of monitoring programs, the need to reduce uncertainty, understand the status and trends of other native species populations, or shifting agency priorities have led to pressures on organizations to reduce sampling efforts.
 For instance, in the marine environment, many trawl survey programs that provide data for fisheries stock assessments are reducing sampling efforts (ICES, 2020; Oyafuso et al., 2021).
 Similar trends are observed in freshwater ecosystems, where sampling designs are being re-evaluated to maximize cost-effectiveness (Nieman et al., 2021).
 Consequently, there is a greater need for effective, quantitative methods to assess population trends, evaluate species-habitat relationships, and forecast commercially important fisheries, particularly for anadromous fishes like salmonids due to their complex life history strategies and their significant cultural, ecological, and economic value.

 One of the most extensive and long-standing fish and aquatic habitat surveys on the west coast of North America has been conducted by the Oregon Department of Fish and Wildlife (ODFW) to monitor Oregon Coast coho salmon (Oncorhynchus kisutch).
 Oregon Coast coho were listed under the US Endangered Species Act (ESA) in 1998, prompting the initiation of ODFW’s survey efforts to monitor the status and trends of adult and juvenile coho salmon populations and their aquatic habitats.
 Surveys employed a spatially-balanced, rotating panel design (GRTS; Stevens, 2002).
 For this survey design, there were sites that were sampled annually, tri-annually, and every nine-years, as well as the indexes sites that were maintained across all years.
-Despite the utility of the survey data for evaluating desired precision goals, consistent funding for the program has proven challenging over its 25-year duration.
-From 1998 to 2012, approximately 550 sites were surveyed annually, but budget reductions led to a decrease in the number of sites surveyed to 350 (Sounhein et al., 2015).
+Like many long term monitoring programs, the sampling effort associated with the ODFW coho salmon survey has been variable over its 25-year duration.
+From 1998 to 2012, approximately 550 sites were surveyed annually, but budget reductions after 2012 reduced the number of sites surveyed to 350 (Sounhein et al., 2015).
 Sampling during the COVID-19 pandemic further reduced sampling efforts to approximately 150 sites during 2020 and 2021.
 Naturally, pertinent questions persist about the effect of these reductions and future sampling effort on the stated goals of the research design.